utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 ## Registration Configuration
 You can customize to some extent how your property should be registered in Godot:

-The `@RegisterProperty` annotation takes two arguments:
+The `@RegisterProperty` annotation takes one optional argument:

-- **visibleInEditor**: If set to `true` the property is visible in the `inspector`.
-Default: `true`
 - **rpcMode**: Default: `RPCMode.DISABLED`

 ## Type Hint Registration
 This module provides a plethora of annotations for defining Property Type Hints.
 These annotations are for the `inspector` to provide proper hints and editors to set and change values from within the inspector (like a color wheel, checkboxes, file dialogs, and so on...).
 Each property hint annotation can only be added to certain types of properties.
 If you use such an annotation wrongly, we will let your compilation fail.
 If you want warnings about wrong type hint annotation usage, install our intellij IDE plugin.

+!!! warning ""
+    A property hint only takes effect if the property is also annotated with `@Export`

 Below is a list of currently implemented type hints:

 | Annotation      | Type of Property           | Arguments                                                             | Short Description                                                                                                                                |